stolostron/sre-doc/docs/design.md

     If it takes 5m to run the import playbook from start to end for a single AKS cluster, then iterating over 100 AKS clusters, will take 500m or 8.3 hours, as a rough estimate.
 Enabling parallism will reduce the total time.

+Currently, the import procedure follows the out of the box import procedure, using a Service Account with cluster-admin rolebinding to generate the managed cluster namespace, and create the Managed Cluster CR.
+The best practice is always to use the mininal privilege as possible, so we question, if customers in general are ok with using a cluster-admin role to import all their clusters.

-An alternative import procedure is available, that uses a generic import payload to be applied on the AKS cluster.
+An alternative import procedure is available, that uses a generic import payload to be applied on the AKS cluster, and a service account with minimal privledge.
 This requires the ACM hub to be configured to generate a generic payload.
 Using this procedure will simplify the import procedure by not having to access the ACM hub cluster during the import procedure.
 We would just need to access the target cluster.
-This will still be a Day 2 operation.
+This alternative process will still be a Day 2 operation.

 ### Backup and Restore | Disaster Recovery

-Stuff
+TBD

 ### Upgrade - OCP